Apple Valley

 Conservation

-Following several months of storms bringing much-needed snow and rain to California, conditions have dramatically changed for many parts of the State.
-In response, Governor Newsom has rolled back some drought emergency provisions that are no longer needed while maintaining other measures that support regions and communities still facing water supply challenges.
+Following several years of heavy precipitation and snow in California, conditions have dramatically changed for many parts of the State.
+In response, the state has rolled back drought emergency provisions that are no longer needed while maintaining other measures supporting regions and communities facing water supply challenges.

-Effective Sunday, May 14, 2023, Golden State Water modified outdoor watering restrictions to allow for watering up to three days per week.
+Effective Sunday, May 14, 2023, Golden State Water Company modified outdoor watering restrictions to allow watering up to three days per week.
 Given that water conditions will continue to evolve, customers are encouraged to use water wisely and only use what is needed.

 Golden State Water is recommending customers limit outdoor irrigation between the hours of 7 PM and 8 AM per the following schedule: